Chana Paneer Recipe

-I also make this restaurant style chana masala, today’s recipe is a quicker version.
+I also make this restaurant style chana masala.
 You can also make this chana paneer recipe with crumbled panir or even skip paneer totally.
+You can also check this post on How to make paneer at home

 1. Wash chana few times and soak them overnight.
 Cook them with a pinch of soda, turmeric & water just enough to cover.
 I cooked in a pressure cooker for 1 whistle on a medium heat, you can also cook them in pot with more water.